intel-iot-devkit/smart-video-workshop/up2-vision-kit/openvino-projects-using-iss2019.md

 In this section, we step you through creating and building a new project based on the OpenVINO™ sample projects available in the Intel® System Studio Eclipse*-based IDE.

+0. Open Intel System Studio by seraching in the Ubuntu serach bar or from the shortcut created on the Desktop on the laptop.
 1. You need a custom Docker* image in order to use the OpenVINO samples.
 Make sure you have completed [Create a Custom Docker* image](https://github.com/intel-iot-devkit/smart-video-workshop/blob/master/up2-vision-kit/setup_intel_system_studio_2019.md#2--create-a-custom-docker-image) session.
 If you have already done this, skip this step.
 2. Choose **File > New > Project** from the menu to start the new project wizard.
 3. Expand **Intel Application Development** and select **C++ Project**.
 Click **Next**.